drlsn/gwent-clone-api-doc/README.md

 ## Initial Design

 &nbsp;&nbsp;&nbsp;&nbsp; First I will focus on generally describing what's in my mind in this section.
 I'll be more or less basing on [arc42](https://arc42.org/overview), which gives some tips on how to document a software, as well as [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010) for quality attributes.
 As for the chronology of actions, along with the design progress I am also probably going to do some experimental coding / pseudocoding and try to map gathered knowledge onto the code in order to understand more how it works, in a naive approach first.
-It will applies only for core logic layer of the game.
+It applies only for core logic layer of the game.
 At the end the architecture will be dictated by many other technical and business factors, not just game rules.

 ### Naming